Rico Verhoeven: Personal life

-Verhoeven and his ex-wife, Jacky Duchenne, have together two daughters (b.
-2011 & 2015) and a son (b.
-2017).
+Rico has a YouTube channel.
+He is friends with World Strongest Man Eddie Hall, UFC Heavyweight Champion Tom Aspinall and they regularly appear in each other's youtube videos.
+As of September 2024, he's engaged to Naomy van Beem.
+Verhoeven and his ex-wife, Jacky Duchenne, have three children.

 Acting

 Verhoeven made his film debut in a small role opposite Alain Moussi in the sequel Kickboxer: Retaliation.

 Documentary

 In 2022, the four-part docu-series RICO: Dream Big followed Verhoeven in the run-up to his fight against Badr Hari and his attempts to break through in Hollywood.